SirNoods/govee-cli/README.md

 }
 ```

-Members can be nicknames (strongs from devices.json) or inline (id, model).
+Members can be nicknames (strings from devices.json) or inline (id, model).

 You can manage these files manually, or use the built-in commands: